Replica Guns Australia

 The term ‘replica gun’ is used in QLD, in other states the term ‘imitation gun’ is also used.
 We will here for simplicity keep using the term ‘replica’.

-In Queensland and Western Australia it’s quite simple, if you wish to collect and possess non-firing replica guns of any form with a reasonable reason (e.g. simply want to collect them, have an interest in history, decorate a man cave, are a re-enactor etc) no license or permit is required.
+In Queensland, Western Australia and now also South Australia it’s quite simple, if you wish to collect and possess non-firing replica guns of any form with a reasonable reason (e.g. simply want to collect them, have an interest in history, decorate a man cave, are a re-enactor etc) no license or permit is required.
 They are not considered to be firearms.
 Responsible use and display so as not to cause public alarm is of course expected.

 Victoria also has a very reasonable approach.
 There exists something called a ‘Governor In Council Exemption’, and this covers the members of a wide range of historical, collecting and re-enacting organisations.
 Simply belong to one / join one of these and it is then lawful to possess a non-firing replica in support of your interests.
 There are also Commissioner’s Permits.